 Step 3: Learn How to Measure Salt Levels in Your Pool

 The easiest way to measure the salt level is using a saltwater pool test strip, although this might not be the most accurate.
 Your pool professional will use test equipment that involves an electronic salt test, that provides a closer measurement to ensure over or underdosing is less likely to occur.
-Collect a sample from the calmest area of the pool (away from pool returns or skimmers) and collect water from 50 cm below the surface.
+Collect a sample from the calmest area of the pool (away from pool returns or skimmers) and collect a water sample from 50 cm below the surface.
 It is best to do this by holding the container upside-down and pushing it to the desired depth before scooping up the sample.
 Remember, accuracy is key when measuring the correct salt level for your pool.

 Step 4: Calculate How Much Salt to Add to Your Pool